x75/lombi/README.md

 2. In atom, go to Menu -&gt; Packages -&gt; Remote Atom -&gt; Start Server

+This setup is using the remote-atom package, see https://atom.io/packages/remote-atom

 3. With the remote atom server started, now open or go to a terminal.
 In the terminal type

 ``` example